Gotham Testbed: a Reproducible IoT Testbed for Security Experiments and Dataset Generation: IoT scenario use case

+\textbf{City power}: Emulates a city power consumption meter based on the \cite{Citypower} dataset.
+It includes 9 sensors, such as power consumption in three city zones and weather information.
+Each sensor data size is $\approx~10$~bytes and serves 9 CoAP resources.

+\textbf{Combined cycle}: Emulates the monitoring of a combined cycle power plant based on the \cite{Combinedcycle} dataset.
+It includes 5 sensors: temperature, pressure, humidity, exhaust vacuum and energy output.
+Each sensor data size is $\approx~10$~bytes and serves 5 CoAP resources.

-The devices based on RTSP are the IP cameras and IP camera stream consumers.
+\paragraph{RTSP-based edge devices} The devices based on RTSP are the IP cameras and IP camera stream consumers.
 The IP cameras send a looped video file through the network using FFmpeg~\cite{FFmpeg} to an RTSP server at the cloud layer.
 The stream consumers read the video feed from the server also using FFmpeg.
+They use a variety of protocols, including RTP, RTCP, RTSP, ICMP and DNS.
+The following lists the three camera edge layer device templates: